gkub/nexc/NEXC_HOLY_BOOK.md

 ### 10.9 What This Is Not Yet

-The typed IR is not yet:
+The typed IR is not:

 - SSA
-- complete MLIR lowering beyond the first tiny slice
 - LLVM IR
 - executable code
 - a runtime ABI